wubozhi/Xmal/README.md

 Xmal is a novel and interpretable ML-based approach to classify malware with high accuracy and explain the classification result meanwhile.
 It allows users to identify the malware as well as point out the malicious behavior.
-You can understand why an Android application was classified as malware, thus you can directly generate an analysis report of the malware or you can further analyse the malware accordingly.
+You can understand why an Android application is classified as malware, thus you can directly generate an analysis report of the malware or you can further analyse the malware accordingly.